-If we need to give you contrast and your kidneys are not working normally, we may prescribe a medicine for you to take before and after your procedure to protect your kidneys.
+If we need to give you contrast (X-ray dye) for the procedure and your kidneys are not working normally, we may prescribe a medicine for you to take before and after your procedure.
+This medicine will help protect your kidneys.